naomehmi/object_oriented_programming_course_uni/README.md

 ### week 5 (m05)

 - iterator pattern (using for in array, iter(), and next())
-- task 1 = making a simple program to input and find the data of students using for
+- task 1 = making a simple program to input and find the data of students using `for`
-- task 2 = making a simple program to input and find the remaining stock of an item in a warehouse system, notifying the user if the stock of the item is low
+- task 2 = making a simple program to input and find the remaining stock of an item in a warehouse system, notifying the user if the stock of the item is low using `iter()` and `next()`

 ### week 6 (m06)